 Now that your leads are in place, it’s time to read the voltage levels.
 This is the exciting part where you get to see if your headlight is working correctly.
 Here’s how you do it:

-– Set the Multimeter: Set your multimeter to DC voltage (usually marked as “DCV”).
+– Set the Multimeter: Set your to DC voltage (usually marked as “DCV”).
 This setting is crucial because it helps you measure the direct current flowing through the circuit.

 – Take a Reading: Take a reading of the voltage level.
 The ideal voltage for most headlight bulbs is around 12 volts.
 If you’re reading a different value, it might indicate a problem with your wiring or battery.